-The AD9361 is a high performance, highly integrated radio frequency (RF) Agile TransceiverTM designed for use in 3G and 4G base station applications.
+The AD9364 is a high performance, highly integrated radio frequency (RF) Agile Transceiver[TM] designed for use in 3G and 4G base station applications.
 Its programmability and wideband capability make it ideal for a broad range of transceiver applications.

-The device combines a RF front end with a flexible mixed-signal baseband section and integrated frequency synthesizers, simplifying design-in by providing a configurable digital interface to a processor.
-The AD9361 operates in the 70 MHz to 6.0 GHz range, covering most licensed and unlicensed bands.
+The device combines an RF front end with a flexible mixed-signal baseband section and integrated frequency synthesizers, simplifying design-in by providing a configurable digital interface to a processor.
+The AD9364 operates in the 70 MHz to 6.0 GHz range, covering most licensed and unlicensed bands.
 Channel bandwidths from less than 200 kHz to 56 MHz are supported.

-The two independent direct conversion receivers have state-of-theart noise figure and linearity.
-Each receive (RX) subsystem includes independent automatic gain control (AGC), dc offset correction, quadrature correction, and digital filtering, thereby eliminating the need for these functions in the digital baseband.
-The AD9361 also has flexible manual gain modes that can be externally controlled.
-Two high dynamic range ADCs per channel digitize the received I and Q signals and pass them through configurable decimation filters and 128-tap finite impulse response (FIR) filters to produce a 12-bit output signal at the appropriate sample rate.
+The direct conversion receiver has state-of-the-art noise figure and linearity.
+The receive (Rx) subsystem includes independent automatic gain control (AGC), dc offset correction, quadrature correction, and digital filtering, thereby eliminating the need for these functions in the digital baseband.
+The AD9364 also has flexible manual gain modes that can be externally controlled.
+Two high dynamic range ADCs digitize the received I and Q signals and pass them through configurable decimation filters